almedso/enma/docs/development/concepts.rst

 It is possible change the authentication method.

-OpenID Authentication
+OAuth2 Authentication
 ---------------------

-OpenID provider can be used for authentication.
+OAuth2 provider can be used for authentication.
-It is checked for

-* nickname
+It is up to the local provider what is used as username.

-* if nickname is not available email is tried.
+* email is used as username for google connect

 The result is stored at username.
 Also the openid_provider must fit.